 Please bring clothes with muted, earth-tone colors that blend with the natural environment, natural materials do not melt from campfire sparks.

 Finally, please minimize the modern gear you bring.
-We want to give you an immersion experience into wilderness living skills and it's hard to do if you bring hand-held TVs, Ipods, video games, or such other gizmos.
+We want to give you an immersion experience into wilderness living skills and it's hard to do if you bring hand-held TVs, Ipods, video games, or such other gizmos. we ask you therefore to refrain from using these devices in our camps.
 Simple and natural is better!

 What's the climate like?Since our classes range across many different latitudes and longitudes as well as seasons we can help you decide what specific needs you will have for the class you are interested in attending.

 There's always a lot to do!
 You can finish the projects started in class, experiment some more with the new information you were taught and practice your new skills, start other projects, go out and gather wild foods, hike in the mountains and fish at alpine lakes, be exposed to taking care of horses, enjoy some relaxing time...
 There are endless possibilities; we're never bored.

 Why does it cost money to take a Living Wild class?

 It's all about energy.There are expenses in running a program of this kind; land

 payments, insurance, communication and transportation costs.

 Unfortunately, we still need to live with a foot in each world to be able to share

 The time that we spend teaching is time taken from simply living.